Payment of Financial Aid/Disbursement

 Private scholarship checks received by the college will be directly applied to your student account unless otherwise specified by the scholarship donor.
 Private Scholarships will be listed as part of your aid package as an "outside scholarship".

-A student is limited to 30 developmental credit hours while receiving federal financial aid.
+A student is limited to 30 developmental credit hours (classes with course number <100) while receiving federal financial aid.
 Federal financial aid programs will not cover any developmental courses taken after reaching the maximum 30 hours.

 Students may receive financial aid for repeating courses.
 However, if retaking a previously passed course, financial aid can only be used for one repeat of the course.